elk-audio/sushi/README.md

 ```
 (on Linux with JACK, replace `--coreaudio` with `--jack`).

 Many of the examples use the mda-vst3 plugins which are built when building Sushi.
-If you are running one of the prebuilt packages (available on the releases sections on Github), you have everything inside the `sushi` folder there.
+If you are running one of the prebuilt packages (available on the releases sections on GitHub), you have everything inside the `sushi` folder there.
 For example, on macOS you should be able to get a simple working synthesizer with:

 Otherwise, if you are building from source, the plugins used by the examples can be found under: